On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Diagonal approximation: effects in simulations

-Since the simulations are effectively independent and identically distributed realizations of the underlying fiducial cosmology, if the errors are correctly estimated, the distribution of $z_{\theta}$, by the central limit theorem, should converge to a normal with variance 1, $\mathcal{N}(0,1)$.
+Since the simulations are effectively independent and identically distributed realizations of the underlying fiducial cosmology, if the errors are correctly estimated, the distribution of the 2000 values of $z_{\theta_j}$, by the central limit theorem, should converge to a normal with variance 1, $\mathcal{N}(0,1)$.
+Consequently, $\sigma_z$ (the standard deviation of the $z$ statistic across the 2000 realizations) should converge to 1.
+Some (small) mis-match is expected, for at least two reasons.
+The estimated covariance, which enters in the denominator of Equation~\ref{eq: def_z} has an associated error, which means that the true covariance could have been different than that adopted \cite{kodwani2018effect,Hartlap:2006kj}.
+The likelihood is non-Gaussian so matching the {\it rms} with the 1-$\sigma$ of a Gaussian distribution may not be exact.
+We return to the first effect below; nevertheless relative statements can still be made.

 Figure \ref{fig: histz_alpha} shows the distribution of $z_{\alpha_\parallel}$ (left panel) and $z_{\alpha_\perp}$ (right panel) for the full (orange) and diagonal (blue) covariance matrix cases.
 The deviations from $\mathcal{N}(0,1)$ for $z_{\theta}$ offer a metric to assess the accuracy in the estimation of the errors.
-From the definition of $z_{\theta}$ in Equation \ref{eq: def_z}, if the error-bars on the cosmological parameters are consistently underestimated (resp. overestimated), then $\sigma_z>1$ (resp. $\sigma_z<1$)--with $\sigma_z$ being the standard deviation for the distribution of $z_{\theta}$.
+From the definition of $z_{\theta}$ in Equation \ref{eq: def_z}, if the error-bars on the cosmological parameters are consistently underestimated (resp. overestimated), then $\sigma_z>1$ (resp. $\sigma_z<1$)---with $\sigma_z$ being the standard deviation for the distribution of $z_{\theta}$.
 For example, for the two dilation parameters we find that for the full covariance $\sigma_z=0.924$ while for the diagonal approximation $\sigma_z=1.17\, (1.13)$ for $\alpha_\parallel$($\alpha_\perp$).
 Hence the true errors appear to be over-estimated by about $\sim8\%$ when employing the full covariance; when employing the diagonal matrix they appear under-estimated by $17\%$($13\%$) for $\alpha_\parallel$($\alpha_\perp$).

-This figure confirms the findings of Figure \ref{fig: mcmc_vs_scatter}: the cosmological inference results obtained from running an MCMC assuming a diagonal covariance will underestimate the error bars, and the constraints will also be sub-optimal.
-Nevertheless, we find no evidence of a systematic shift (bias) in the central values of the recovered parameters.